Google Pixel 8 vs Nokia XR21 5G

 Which one is better?

-The Google Pixel 8 is the better buy for most people - its stunning 2,000 nits display crushes the Nokia XR21 5G's 550 nits.
-That said, grab the Nokia if you need a rugged phone with IP69K resistance - it's built to withstand extreme conditions.
+The Google Pixel 8 is the better buy for most people - its 2,000 nits display crushes the Nokia XR21 5G’s 550 nits.
+That said, grab the Nokia XR21 5G if you need a tough phone with an IP69K rating and want to save some cash.

 Who should buy each?